Display and Reporting of Template Layers

 - Maximize the Section window and zoom in.

 - Right click in the Section window and choose Section Options…

-- Click on the button beside the Template check box to open the Template Display Format dialogue box (Figure 20‑3).
+- Click on the button beside the Template check box to open the Template Display Format dialog box (Figure 20‑3).

-Figure 1: Section Window Options and The Template Display Format Dialogue
+Figure 1: Section Window Options and The Template Display Format Dialog

 - Select the first item (SG – Subgrade material) and set the Display Labels check box (as shown above).